 Lean UX: Designing Great Products with Agile Teams, by Jeff Gothelf and Joshua Seiden.

 Josh Seiden broke into product development from the designer’s perspective, crafting beautiful things he could be very proud of.
-Sometimes they worked; sometimes they didn’t.
+Sometimes they worked; sometimes they didn’t change human behavior at all.
 “That deafening silence that comes when no users engage with your product is just a terrible feeling,” he says.
 So what we’re always trying to do is generate the maximum outcome from the minimum output.

 In this episode of the Product Momentum Podcast, Josh presents a simple but thought-provoking framework, called The Logic Model.
 The framework introduces three important levels: outputs, outcomes, and impact.
 Outputs, Josh adds, are the stuff we make.
 Outcomes are what we get from having made the stuff.
 Impact is the change in user behavior that drives business results.

-To get there, Josh adds, product teams need to do three things: understand how their work aligns to the overall strategy; express that strategy in terms of outcomes – not outputs; and be aware of the big uncertainties that are out there.
+To change human behavior Josh adds, product teams need to do three things: understand how their work aligns with the overall strategy; express that strategy in terms of outcomes – not outputs; and be aware of the big uncertainties that are out there.
 That requires discovery.